 Less than 25% of children’s books depict non-white characters.
 We believe everyone should be able to see themselves in the pages of a book.
 We also know that books can be a window into experiences that are different from our own.
 By reading diverse books, we can increase understanding, empathy, and inclusion.

 Read in Color’s Roots

 In 2021, Read in Color expanded nationwide!
-The program launched in nine additional cities, including Tulsa, Oklahoma; Boston; Washington, D.C.; Detroit; Kalamazoo, Michigan; Ferguson, Missouri; Atlanta; Phoenix; and New York City.
+The program launched in nine additional cities, including Tulsa; Boston; Washington, D.C.; Detroit; Kalamazoo; Ferguson; Atlanta; Phoenix; and New York City.
+Further expansion includes San Francisco and Denver!
 In total, more than 100 Little Free Libraries have been established in high-impact areas and 30,000 diverse books have been shared.